Do I need protein shakes?

 They are proteins that are free of additives.
 Pure protein powders include:

-These powders can be mixed with water, fruit, or juice.
+These powders can be mixed with water, one of your five fruit or veg, or juice.
 You can even add your protein powder to porridge.
 Doing this is a useful way for someone intolerant to the common breakfast proteins of eggs and yoghurt to supplement their protein intake at the start of the day.

 Not all protein powders are equal